-As discussed in Section 2.3.1, field filtered grab groundwater samples for dissolved lead and arsenic will be collected in up to two (2) locations where lead and arsenic are detected above background concentrations established for former Mill Site fill (Arcadis 2007b) in the deepest soil sampling depth (if any).
-Background concentrations for lead and arsenic are 69 and 10 mg/kg, respectively.
+As discussed in Section 2.3.1, field filtered grab groundwater samples for dissolved lead and arsenic will be collected in up to two (2) locations where lead and arsenic are detected in soil above background concentrations established for former Mill Site fill (see Section 1.1 and Section 2.1; Arcadis 2007b) in the deepest soil sampling depth (if any).
+Background concentrations for lead and arsenic in soil are 75 and 10 mg/kg, respectively.
 If collected, grab groundwater samples will be evaluated with the existing Mill Site groundwater data, as discussed in Section 2.3.2.